kaloyanvi/aoc/README.md

 - create two files; `solution.ts` and `input.txt`
 - open the files in VS code
 - start the solution script in watch mode waiting for changes

+**Note:** If the files already exist, they won't be overwritten and the command will just open the files in VS code and start the script in watch mode.